NewSee how

 • Have budget for a mid-tier subscription

-How does Apple compare to [main competitor]?
+How does Apple compare to its main competitor?

 Compared to its main competitors, Apple offers: